XpiritBV/ContainerWorkshop2018/docs/Lab3-DockerizingNETCore.md

 - [Running SQL Server in a Docker container](#sql)

 ## <a name="run"></a>Run existing application
 We will start with running the existing ASP.NET Core application from Visual Studio.
-Make sure you have cloned the Git repository, or return to [Lab 0 - Getting Started](Lab0-GettingStarted.md) to clone it now if you do not have the sources.
+Make sure you have cloned the Git repository, or return to [Lab 1 - Getting Started](Lab1-GettingStarted.md) to clone it now if you do not have the sources.
 Switch to the `Start` branch.

 > ##### Important
 > Make sure you have switched to the `Start` branch to use the right .NET solution.
 If you are still on the `master` branch, you will use the completed solution.

-Open the solution `RetroGaming2017.sln` in Visual Studio.
+Open the solution `ContainerWorkshop.sln` in Visual Studio.
 Take your time to navigate the code and familiarize yourself with the various projects in the solution.
 You should be able to identify these:
 - `GamingWebApp`, an ASP.NET MVC Core frontend
 - `Leaderboard.WebAPI`, an ASP.NET Core Web API